 ➕Perfect for tutorials

-➕Viewers watch when they have time
+➕Viewers can watch when they want

 ➖No live interaction

 One drawback of pre-recorded videos is that you don’t have live contact with your viewers.
 If they need some help during the exercise routine, they’re on their own.
 And you miss out on feedback that can help you improve your sessions.

 The key to quickly growing a community is the ability for people to talk to each other.
 The best communication is always live, which isn’t always an option with pre-recorded videos.
 They rely more heavily on the comment section below the posted video to build community.

 Luckily, you can use Upload & Stream to reach a nice balance between live streams and pre-recorded videos.
 You simply upload your recorded video and schedule it to go live at the time and on the platform you choose.

 ⚙️ What do I need to do to live stream a fitness session?